ViktorPopp/x32PRos/README.md

-# x32PRos
+# X32-PROS
-An operating system in C
+x32PROS - Operating system written in C and Assembly (NASM)

+# Purpose
+Make a simple operating system, or at least try